Best WAFs for Website Protection: Top 5 Solutions in 2026

 Key Features of WAFs for Website Protection

-OWASP Top 10/ Application-Layer Attack Protection
+OWASP Top 10 and Application-Layer Attack Protection

 The OWASP Top 10 outlines the most critical security risks to web applications, including SQL injection, cross-site scripting, and insecure deserialization.
 Modern WAFs offer native protection against these prevalent threats by inspecting incoming HTTP/S requests and blocking attacks before they can exploit application vulnerabilities.